 The diagnosis and a bumpy road

-Diagnosed and now armed with the approved nutrition guidelines and medication I was prepared to beat type 2 diabetes.
-Over the next few years I experienced a few ups and many downs.
-I tried a number of medications some recommended by one of the top endocrinologists in the area.
-One such medication put me on the bathroom floor throwing up for about 12 hours and then recovering for the next 12 hours, once a week, after each injection.
-After trying this for a few months I gave up on that medication even though it did stabilize my blood sugar readings.
+Diagnosed and now armed with the approved nutrition guidelines and medication, I was determined to beat Type 2 diabetes.
+Over the next few years, I experienced ups and downs.
+I tried various medications, some recommended by one of the top endocrinologists in the area.
+One drug put me on the bathroom floor, throwing up for about 12 hours and then recovering for the next 12 hours, once a week, after each injection.
+After trying this for a few months, I gave up on that medication even though it had stabilized my blood sugar a bit.
 It was not worth the pain each week.
-After this experience I kept up my insulin doses, I kind of gave up on fighting the diabetes.
+After this experience, I kept up my insulin doses, and kind of gave up on fighting diabetes.
 My numbers crept up.

 The road darkens

-Enough is enough and so the journey began
+Enough is enough, and so the journey began